-Medical Coding is the practice of assigning specific numeric codes to medical services, procedures, and diagnoses in order to submit claims to insurance companies or the U.S. government, specifically Medicare and Medicaid, in order to receive payment for services provided by a licensed healthcare professional.
+Medical Coding is the practice of assigning specific numeric and alpha-numeric codes to medical services. procedures, and diagnoses in order to submit claims to insurance companies including Medicare and Medicaid. in order to receive payment for services provided by a licensed healthcare professional.
 Medical Billers and Coders function as medical reimbursement consultants to medical practices, physician billing services, insurance companies, software companies, healthcare agencies, consulting firms, and State and Federal Government agencies.